 Matthew 19:14

 Whether you are young or old, God already wants to draw close to you.
-He wants to pull you into his abundant life, transform your family, and create a Kingdom of God culture within your organization.
-He wants to invite you into lasting partnership and share himself with you on the journey.
+He wants to transform you in ways that touch every area of your life.
+If you receive him, he will invite you into lasting partnership and share himself with you on the journey.
+From a surrendered place of worship, the Lord will demonstrate his trustworthiness to children.

-Lord, would you give us the humility to notice when we have put false responsibility on our young people to encounter you in a particular way.
+Lord, would you give us the humility to notice when we have put false responsibility on our young people to encounter you in a particular way?
 Give us the grace and humility to cede to how you want to move.

 As you do not know the path of the wind, or how the body is formed in a mother’s womb, so you cannot understand the work of God, the Maker of all things.